Murder of Robert McCartney: Political consequences

 The McCartney family travelled to the United States during the 2005 St Patrick's Day celebrations where they were met by US Senators (including Hillary Clinton and John McCain) and U.S. President George W. Bush who expressed support in their campaign for justice.

 Support for Sinn Féin by some American politicians was diminished.
-Adams was not invited to the White House in 2005 and Senator Edward Kennedy backed out of a meeting that had been previously scheduled.
+Adams was not invited to the White House in 2005 and Senator Ted Kennedy backed out of a meeting that had been previously scheduled.
 The McCartney family, previously Sinn Féin supporters, pledged to never support the party again, and a cousin of the sisters who raised funds for Sinn Féin in the United States insisted that she would not be doing so in the future.

 In December, the McCartney sisters met with UK Prime Minister Tony Blair, and told him they believed the murder had been ordered by a senior IRA member, and that Sinn Féin was still not doing all it could to help them.

 In November 2005, the McCartney sisters and Bridgeen Hagans, the former partner of Robert McCartney, refused to accept the Outstanding Achievement award at The Women of the Year Awards, because it would have meant their sharing a platform with Margaret Thatcher, whom they disliked.

 On 31 January 2007, two years after the murder, and in line with the party's new policy of supporting civil policing, Sinn Féin president Gerry Adams said that anyone with information about the murder should go to the police.

 On 5 May 2015, an IRA man believed to have been involved in the death of McCartney, Gerard 'Jock' Davison, was shot dead.
 Early in the investigation the police ruled out either a sectarian attack or the involvement of dissident republicans.